rvIceBreaker/TileEd/technical.md

 ```
 </details>

-## Picking a Tile
+## Picking a Tile Set
-You might have noticed in the TileDef specification that Tile Groups are arrays of Tile Objects; Tile Groups allow for multiple tiles to be defined for a pattern.
+You might have noticed in the TileDef specification that Tile Groups are arrays of Tile Objects; Tile Groups allow for multiple tiles to be defined for a pattern, referred to as a Tile Set.

 Currently, the intended use-case is allowing the selection of a random Tile object.